EricMFink/ProfessionalResponsibility/_outlines/CompetenceDiligenceCommunication.md

 #### Consultation with other lawyers

 A lawyer may be required to consult with another lawyer if the matter calls for some specific expertise, such as patent law or admiralty, that the ordinary lawyer does not possess
-    - Note: fee-splitting with attorneys outside the lawyer’s firm requires written consent of the client (infra).
+    - Note: fee-splitting with attorneys outside the lawyer's firm requires written consent of the client (infra).

 #### Consultation with non-lawyer experts

 A lawyer may retain a “consulting expert" in a field other than law to assist the lawyer in representing a client

-- Consulting expert’s opinions, etc. are generally protected from disclosure under FRCP 26
+- Consulting expert's opinions, etc. are generally protected from disclosure under FRCP 26
 - Consulting expert can sit at counsel table, attend depositions, attend settlement negotiations, etc.

 #### Study and research